When to start buying baby stuff?

 d.
 Start Off with one stroller.

-If you’re a working dad (or mom), you might pick a lightweight stroller with a lot of space underneath.
-In any case, you should start with a cheap but good lightweight stroller for the initial months of your baby.
+If you’re a working dad (or home mom), you might pick a lightweight stroller with a lot of space underneath.
+In any case, you should start with a cheap but good lightweight stroller.

 e.
-Baby Carrier – A Must.
+Baby Carrier – A Must Item for baby registry

 You can ask around to find the best model or price for you, but know that a front carrier with hands-free freedom for the baby is absolutely amazing.

 f.
 Do not underestimate the kindness of others.

 No matter when you’re buying, what you’re buying, keep in mind that people will also be buying you gifts.
 So do not buy too many items or overstock on specific things.

 7. What should you not buy – especially before your newborn?